Hormone cycles and Skin

 This is that time when cysts, breakouts, and general malaise makes an appearance on the face.
 Pores are slack, bacteria is mixing with that once-trapped, now exposed sebum.
 Hormonal breakouts are observable.

-Prep ahead with a honey wash (all the better if it’s infused with calendula or wild cherry.)
+Prep ahead with a honey wash (all the better if it’s lightly infused with calendula or wild cherry).

-If you have exfoliated earlier in the cycle, yay.
-Go ahead and give yourself a scrub with a fine clay like Kaolin to create a mask for around the hairline.
+If you have exfoliated in the early Follicular cycle, yay.
+Give yourself a scrub with a fine clay like Kaolin to create a mask for around the hairline where skin and hair follicles are evenly dispersed.